Corruption trial urged for former French PM Fillon and wife

-PARIS (AP) — A French judicial official says the financial prosecutor’s office has asked that former French Prime Minister Francois Fillon and his wife be sent to trial on corruption charges.
+PARIS (AP) — France’s financial prosecutor’s office has asked that former Prime Minister Francois Fillon and his wife be sent to trial on corruption charges.

-Fillon’s 2017 presidential bid unraveled over allegations he paid his wife Penelope and two of their children more than 1 million euros ($1.1 million) over many years for jobs as parliamentary aides that involved no sustained work.
+Fillon, who at one point was the front-runner in France’s 2017 presidential race, saw his bid unravel over allegations he paid his wife Penelope and two of their children more than 1 million euros ($1.1 million) over many years for jobs as parliamentary aides that involved no sustained work.

+Fillon, 64, has denied wrongdoing.
+He contends the allegations were a smear campaign to undo his presidential bid.

 An official in the financial prosecutor’s office confirmed press reports Friday that a demand to send the pair to trial was made.
-The official wasn’t authorized to speak publicly and asked to remain anonymous.
+The official wasn’t authorized to speak publicly.
+The investigating judge handling the case can accept or reject the prosecutors’ request to put the couple on trial.

-Fillon, 64, has denied wrongdoing.
-He contends the allegations were a smear campaign.

 Most Read Nation & World Stories